-The US has the world’s largest population of international students, and nearly 5% of all students enrolled in higher education in the US are international students.
-Choosing to study in the US is an exciting opportunity, but there is so much to plan and prepare for — how should you get started?
+More than 6.3 million students travel away from their home country to pursue higher education internationally.
+Choosing to study abroad is an exciting opportunity, but there is so much to plan and prepare for — how should you get started?

-How to Survive in the USA as a Student
+How to Survive Abroad as an International Student

-For most students, the first week after arriving at their US university is the most challenging time of their entire study in the USA experience.
+For most students, the first week after arriving at their new university is the most challenging time of their entire study abroad experience.
 Not only will you be dealing with overcoming homesickness, but you also will be adapting to a new culture, language, and more.
-To make this journey a little easier for you, here are a few top tips for international students looking to find out how to survive in the USA as a student.
+To make this journey a little easier for you, here are a few top tips for international students looking to find out how to survive overseas as an international student.

-1. Make a Budget for Your Life in the US
+1. Make a Budget for Your Life Overseas

-Living costs can vary significantly across different US states.
-Usually, living in urban areas is more expensive than living in the suburbs or in smaller towns.
+Living costs can vary significantly across different countries.
+Usually, living in highly populated, urban regions is more expensive than living in less-populated areas with smaller suburbs and towns.
 Cost of living may vary depending on: